 thus problems are no problem for her.

 Focus is distraction.
 Why?
 Because when you feel like you are “focusing,” you may just be summoning all your investments as if they add power to your punch.
 The “focus” of straining, wanting, trying is simply giving energy to the personal story, and so focus becomes distraction.
 Engagement is being in it, body and heart.
 Take your personal exertion out, and all the resources in you and around you can come in.
 Let go, and it all gets handed to you.
-Relax, be in it, and you’re whole – you are focused.
+Relax, be in it, and you are whole – you are focused.

-Fitness is a prime example of the principle of engagement.
+Physical fitness is a prime example of the principle of engagement.
 Just move your body, however you like, every day.
 There is no calculation necessary.
 There is nothing to figure out.
 Put your heart into your body, and put your body in motion.
 After some weeks or months, if you are not toning up, it’s because you are not engaged.
 If you are engaged, you will be panting, sweating, losing fat and building muscle, and it will be as easy as breath.

 It will be easy because engagement comes from the heart, not your head full of ideas about yourself.
 Engagement is settling into your heart, and jumping into life.
 Take a stone and throw it in the water.
 That is you, engaged in the beauty and responsibility around you.
 The stone drops effortlessly.